Seattle's Child

 Family-friendly fun all around the Sound

 Hey there, families, and welcome to Erika’s Picks.
 For years, I’ve been looking for the best family-friendly events happening each weekend around the greater Seattle area.
 Whether you’re looking to explore a new park, attend a fun workshop, or catch a local performance, I’ve got you covered.
 Each week, I’ll share my handpicked activities that will keep the little ones entertained, engaged, and maybe even learning something new.
 So, grab your calendar, gather up your crew, and get ready for a fun-filled weekend!
-Let’s dive into Seattle family events this weekend, November 14-16, 2025.
+Let’s dive into Seattle family events for the weekend of May 16-17, 2026.

 • Cost: FREE